 When it’s time to go to sleep, having leg pain at night can make it difficult to rest well.
 Nighttime leg pain is a common problem for many people, and can cause sleep disorders.
 During the day, you might not feel as much leg pain because you’re busy and active, so you may also wonder why your leg pain is worse at night.
-Here are a few conditions that may make your legs hurt more at bedtime.
+Here are a few conditions that may make your leg pain worse at night.

 Restless Leg Syndrome

 While some leg pain happens during or after activity, restless leg syndrome occurs once your legs are resting.
 People with restless leg syndrome often feel sensations of crawling, creeping, aching, burning, tugging or pulling.
 Typically, people feel better by moving their legs.
 Between the restless leg discomfort and the leg movements to improve it, sleep disturbances are common.